Overview

 Leading Sub-Sectors

-Nuclear: Strong political support and plans for expansion mark the UK as a significant opportunity for U.S. civil nuclear exports.
-Prospects for services beyond new plant construction, particularly decommissioning and advanced reactor development, remain positive and growing.
-Robust competition and financing are the chief obstacles for U.S. industry.
-The UK has privatized power generation and liberalized its electricity market, which together make major capital investments problematic.
+Nuclear: Strong political support and plans for expansion make the UK a significant opportunity for U.S. civil nuclear exports.
+New plant construction, decommissioning projects, and advanced reactor development are some of the growing market opportunities.
+Robust foreign competition and financing are the chief obstacles for U.S. industry.

-The United Kingdom has 15 civil nuclear reactors currently in operation.
-The current nuclear power stations produce enough electricity to power every home in the UK for 18.5 years, saving 1.2 billion tons of CO2 emissions.
-All but one of the current operating reactors are scheduled to be shut down by 2030.
+The United Kingdom has nine civil nuclear reactors currently in operation, with two reactors under construction.
+All but one of the current operating reactors will reach the end of their life cycle and are scheduled to be shut down by 2030.

 Government working groups and taskforces are focused on how to sustain and grow the offshore wind industry and supply chains in the long-term.
 Government funded demonstration programs, investment and infrastructure, innovation and testing centers provide support in the UK market.
-There are 8 regional offshore clusters across the UK that serve as catalysts to promote regional strengths, supply chain capabilities, encourage new sector entrants, and drive innovation and partnerships.
+The UK public has shown strong approval for offshore wind energy.
+There are eight regional offshore clusters across the UK that serve as catalysts to promote regional strengths, supply chain capabilities, encourage new sector entrants, and drive innovation and partnerships.

-Smart Grids: The UK needs to expand and upgrade the grid to adapt to increasing supply of renewable energy and ever-increasing demand.
+Pricing and Distribution - Smart Grids/Energy Storage: Great Britian currently has some of the highest residential and industrial energy prices in the world, particularly for electricity.
+The UK needs to expand and upgrade the grid to adapt to increasing supply of renewable energy and ever-increasing demand.
 Smart grid technology and applications help the UK maximize use of the current system.
 Thanks to a highly competitive electricity sector and recent efforts by the government and regulators, the UK market offers many prospects.
 UK public and private organizations are investing in grid upgrades, creating significant business opportunities for U.S. companies that have developed innovative products, services or technologies related to the smart grids ICT segment.
-Increasing demand, constrained supply, emphasis on energy security and challenging carbon reduction targets driving transformation in energy and utilities and smart grid technologies will play a key role in this space.
-For example, the UK requires that energy suppliers provide smart meters to customers that are connected to a national smart metering communications network.
+Increasing demand, constrained supply, emphasis on energy security and challenging carbon reduction targets driving transformation in energy, utilities and smart grid technologies will play a key role in this space.

-Energy Storage: During high wind periods, UK wind farms can produce more power than the grid transmission system can handle.
-UK’s National Grid pays wind producers curtailment fees to turn off at certain times to not overload the grid.
-In 2022, wind farms received $273 million to not operate.
+During high wind periods, UK wind farms can produce more power than the grid transmission system can handle.
+In 2024, the National Grid Electricity System Operator (NESO) paid approximately $500 million in constraint payments to wind farms to curtail 8.3 terawatt-hours (TWh) of electricity generation.
 Battery storage systems help reduce the need for curtailment payments.

-The UK has 2.4GW/2.6GWh of operational energy storage across 161 sites, with 20.2GW additional approved in planning.
+As of 2025, the UK has over 6 gigawatts (GW) of operational grid-scale battery energy storage systems (BESS), with an energy capacity exceeding 8 gigawatt-hours (GWh) and 20GW additional capacity approved in planning.
 The UK is deploying increasing amounts of new utility energy storage capacity each year.
-The total pipeline for UK energy storage is now at 61.5GW across 1,319 sites.
-The planned capacity of storage sites is increasing, with many 100 MW and larger.
+The UK’s battery storage project pipeline has expanded to approximately 127 GW, encompassing projects at various stages of development.
+The planned capacity of storage sites is increasing, with many100 MW and larger.

 Opportunities